-Tier 3 ores are really hard to find, so you should strive to break as many alters as you can find.
+Tier 3 ores are hard to find, so you should strive to break as many alters as possible.
 SAVE ONE ALTER NEAR YOUR HOUSE, as you’ll need it to craft items in the future.
-Breaking all of them will mean you have to make another world for crafting certain items, and that would be an annoying hassle.
+Breaking all of them will mean you have to make another world for crafting certain items, which would be an annoying hassle.

-With your newly spawned ores in the world, it’s time to actually go collect them.
-Keep in mind that you can only mine a tier of ore with tools made from the previous tier, so you’ll need to collect all 3 to get the next best armors available to you.
+With your newly spawned ores in the world, it’s time to collect them.
+Remember that you can only mine a tier of ore with tools made from the previous tier, so you’ll need to collect all 3 to get the next best armor available.

 To farm a tier 1, you’ll need a Molten Pickaxe.
 You probably already have one, so use a spelunker potion to find gear.
-The deeper you go, the better ores you’ll find.
-You’ll find the most tier 1 ore towards the start of the cavern layer, so focus your efforts in that area.
+The deeper you go, the better ones you’ll find.
+You’ll find the most tier 1 ore towards the start of the cavern layer, so focus your efforts on that area.

-Personally, I don’t make armor or weapons using a tier 1.
+I don’t make armor or weapons using a tier 1.
 Simply make a pickaxe of tier 1 ore and get to mining the next tier.
-The armor and weapons you get from these ores are decent, but not worth wasting your time on.
+The armor and weapons you get from these ores are decent but not worth wasting time on.

 Take your new pickaxe (or drill) and head back down underground.
 You’ll start to see an increase of tier 2 towards the cavern layer center, so drink another spelunker potion and start mining.